OpenBB-finance/OpenBB/examples/README.md

 ### loadHistoricalPriceData

-This notebook walks through collecting historical price data using a variety of methods and sources.
+This notebook walks through collecting historical price data, at different intervals, using a variety of sources.

 - Loading data with different intervals, and changing sources.
 - A brief explanation of ticker symbology.